-This baked egg dish with red peppers, wilted greens and cheese is easy to assemble and make on a weekend morning.
+These easy baked eggs with red peppers, wilted greens and cheese is easy to assemble and make on a weekend morning for brunch.
 Bonus: it’s totally delicious!

 When Thomas and I spent a night at the Cedar Spring Inn last December, we had the most delicious baked eggs for breakfast.
 The inn’s owner offered to share the recipe, and we’ve been itching to make them ever since!
 A few weekends ago we had all of the ingredients on hand and whipped these up for brunch.
 Talk about a Sunday morning treat!